machinateur/website/README.md

 ### Log locations and rotations

 Logs are stored under `var/log/%kernel.environment%.log`.
+The number of log files in rotation is currently set to `0`, so they are actually never rotated, but all get their own neat little timestamp.

 ## Deployment